DataShades/ckanext-transmute/README.md

     ```
 4. `remove` (`bool`, default: `False`) - removes a field from a result dict if `True`.
 5. `default` (`Any`) - the default value that will be used if the original field.value evaluates to `False`.
-6. `default_from` (`str`) - acts similar to `default` but accepts a `field.name` of a sibling field from which we want to take its value.
+6. `default_from` (`str` | `list`) - acts similar to `default` but accepts a `field.name` of a sibling field from which we want to take its value.
 Sibling field is a field that located in the same `type`.
 The current implementation doesn't allow to point on fields from other `types`.
+Could take a string that represents the `field.name` or an array of strings, to use multiple fields.
+See `inherit_mode` keyword for details.
     ```
     ...
     "metadata_modified": {